Classification of cohomogeneity-one actions on symmetric spaces of noncompact type: Solving the nilpotent construction problem

 \begin{cor} There exist $m \ge 1$ and roots $\uplambda_1, \ldots, \uplambda_m \in \Updelta_j^1$ with $\hgt(\uplambda_k) = k$ such that $\mk{v} = \bigoplus_{k=1}^m \mk{v}_{\uplambda_k}$ and $\mk{v}_{\uplambda_k} \ne \set{0}$ for each $k=1,\ldots,m$. \end{cor}

 From here on, and for the rest of the section, we fix $m$ and $\uplambda_1, \ldots, \uplambda_m$ as in the corollary.
 As is becoming evident by now, applying Lemma \ref{lem:C1_representation} to our problem has led to a number of powerful conclusions.
-We are now going to introduce the second main ingredient of this section, which will help immensely in our arguments and yield strong restriction on $\mk{v}$.
-The main idea is simple: we may assume that the C1-action resulting from the nilpotent construction does not arise from the canonical extension---otherwise, we could disregard it.
+We are now going to introduce the second key ingredient of this section, which will help immensely in our arguments and yield strong restrictions on $\mk{v}$.
+The main idea is simple: we may assume that the C1-action resulting from the nilpotent construction cannot be obtained via canonical extension---otherwise, we could disregard it.
 Our goal is the following proposition, which, loosely speaking, says that $\mk{v}$ has to be large enough for the resulting action to not come from the canonical extension.